lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 <!--Illustration of the hub dashboard or maybe a conceptual jurassic park gate with the auth gateway screen-->

-This post is about [Giskard Hub saas](https://giskard.ai): the main Giskard product.
+This post is about [Giskard Hub](https://giskard.ai): the main Giskard product.

 ## Context

 As a designer and contributor on the Giskard hub, (the main Giskard product) for almost a year now, I thought it was a good moment to step back and reflect on what this platform actually is and does.
-The llm security domain was pretty much unknown territory before I deep dove into it.
+The LLM security domain was pretty much unknown territory before I dove into it.
 I took the time to understand the ins and outs involved, and also why it has been critical to have a threat evaluation layer for any llms/agent pushed in production.

-I have been involved in a small and a dedicated team of developers & reseearcher, and my role is to bridge the gap between the vision, the UI, and its implementation.
+I have been involved in a small, dedicated team of developers & researchers, and my role is to bridge the gap between the vision, the UI, and its implementation.

 ## A comprehensive overview of what the hub is doing